Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Even one of my husband's ancestors Walter Turner had a run in with Charles Edwicker on 30th March 1885.
 He was apparently caught trespassing on Maidenhead Thicket setting wires for rabbits.
 His defence was that he was on his way to the brick kilns at Pinkney's Green.
 Walter was fined 20s with 9s and 6d costs by the County Bench.
 He was allowed time to pay.

-In another case of poaching Charles Edwicker was threatened with bodily harm by those he apprehended.
+In another case of poaching, Charles Edwicker was threatened with bodily harm by those he apprehended.
 The Slough Eton and Windsor Observer reported -

-"Edwicker said that he saw the men ferretting and beating a bush with a stick each, and that he went up to them and said, 'You can't say I haven't caught you fair this time!.'
+"Edwicker said that he saw the men ferreting and beating a bush with a stick each, and that he went up to them and said, 'You can't say I haven't caught you fair this time!.'
 He added that William Cartland threatened to beat his brains out if he didn't forgive them."

 On 14th May 1890, Eliza sadly passed away.